Missed Opportunities: Did I Reject the Wrong Guy?

 I was wearing a black and white screen printed Tupac shirt.
 Though I still wasn’t trying to have a full on conversation, his compliment and my assumption that he was a Pac fan, took a bit of the edge off.
 I smiled politely and said thank you, slowly raising the hand containing my dangling earbud back to my ear.

 Before I could get there he had something else to say, more small talk.
 He told me his name was Soils, pronounced just like it’s spelled.
 I had him repeat it for me a couple of times to make sure I heard it correctly.
 Soils… Soil…Dirt…Earth…Growth.
 I kind of dug that.
 (Ha, ha!
 Get it?)
 Seriously, there was strength behind it.
 And my guard came down just a little bit more.
 I asked him where he was from.
-(Senegal.)
+(South Africa.)
 He asked me where I was from (Indianapolis.)
 Before I knew it, my train…our train was pulling up and we hopped on together, holding tightly to the bar in the middle of the car as we talked about my career as a writer, his career as a musician, the state of Missouri and my love for Aretha Franklin—who I was trying to listen to when he tapped me.
 Before I knew it, I found myself smiling…chuckling even.
 I’m not the jokey joke type when it comes to randoms and here I was skinning my teeth with a complete stranger.
 Slowly, I started to notice his facial features.
 He actually was the color of dark, rich soil, had almost-shoulder length locs , genuine eyes and a decent smile.
 I remember thinking, This is weird.
 We are really gelling right now.
 This is weird.
 Maybe my thought prevented me from noticing that he’d pulled out his cell phone (an old flip phone, I noted) and was asking me for my number.

 Prickles of panic danced across my skin as I thought about this proposition.